Bay-Lakes Council: Bear Paw Scout Camp

-Gardner Dam Scout Camp
+Gardner Dam Adventure Base

-As of 2019 Gardner Dam Scout Camp hosts the summer Webelos program which was held before at Camp Twin Lakes.

-Opened in 1932, Gardner Dam Scout Camp is located along the Wolf River, near the village of White Lake, in the town of Wolf River, Langlade County.
+Opened in 1932, Gardner Dam Adventure Base is located along the Wolf River, near the village of White Lake, in the town of Wolf River, Langlade County.
 Gardner Dam offers a variety of programs including many high adventure opportunities including rock climbing, bouldering, whitewater tubing, whitewater kayaking, whitewater canoeing, and ATVs.
 Gardner Dam also offers shooting sports ranges for shotgun, rifle, and archery, as well as a host of trails for hiking and biking.
 The camp inhabits both sides of the river with one side being dedicated to campsites and the other side being dedicated to the numerous program areas.
 When Gardner Dam first opened in 1932, it was a dining hall camp.
-Then in 1970, it changed to a patrol cooking camp for then-Boy Scout troops (now Scouts BSA troops) where troops would pick up their food from the commissary each meal and cook in their campsite.
+Then in 1970, it changed to a patrol cooking camp for Scout troops where Scouts would pick up their food from the commissary each meal and cook in their campsite.
 With the change in summer programs to Webelos, a dining hall is going to be erected on the north side of the Wolf River.
-There is a man-made pond fed directly from the Wolf River.
+There is a engineered pond fed directly from the Wolf River.
 The water flows freely through the pond and is held in by a dam.
 Because of this design, the water avoids becoming stagnant, because fresh water is constantly being fed from the river.
 Gardner Dam also has a 35 ft climbing tower available for Climbing merit badge and climbing during free time.
 In 2008 a new shooting sports facility was built.
 The shooting sports area has a section for both rifle shooting and shotgun trap shooting.
 The camp is also available in spring, fall, and winter months for Scout troops and non-Scouting groups to come and camp on their own.
 In the non-summer months, units may stay in either the older Wisconsin Electric lodge, or the newer Wausau Homes Adventure Lodge (WHAL - pronounced Wall), both of which have indoor bathrooms including showers.

-The campsites and program areas are home to 13 sessions of four-day, three-night Webelos resident camp from June through August, and weekend use by all units the remainder of the year.
+The campsites and program areas are home to 13 sessions of four-day, three-night AOL resident camp from June through August, and weekend use by all units the remainder of the year.